 Sara was afraid, she felt that after years of hiding her sexuality, repression, violence, alienation and going through the asylum system, she had lost herself.

-MRI supported and encouraged Sara to attend her first workshop.
+Micro Rainbow supported and encouraged Sara to attend her first workshop.

 Sista Sista’s workshops are a safe space for LBT refugee women who have been victims of persecution and violence because of their sexual identity.
 They come from countries where homosexuality is criminalised, and suffered additional stress and discriminations as refugees in the UK.
 All these instances led them to lose self-esteem and confidence.